Menu

 Legal End-of-Life Decisions

-A living will specify a patient’s wishes regarding medical care and other important decisions while they are still alive.
-When a patient can no longer communicate or make informed decisions about their health, a physician may use a patient’s living will to determine who to communicate to in regards to the patient’s wishes for end-of-life care.
+Living wills are a type of advance directive that specifies a patient’s wishes regarding important decisions regarding their medical care while they are still alive and diagnosed with a dangerous illness like mesothelioma.
+When a patient can no longer communicate or make informed decisions about their health, a physician may use a patient’s living will to determine (1) who to communicate to in regard to the patient’s wishes for end-of-life care as that person designated and (2) any specific medical decisions that the patient wants to be followed regarding their terminal illness.
 A living will lose legal power once the patient has passed away.

 Power of Attorney

 Once a mesothelioma patient receives a terminal diagnosis, they may begin making end-of-life decisions, including assigning a power of attorney.
 A power of attorney is an individual chosen by a patient to make decisions on behalf of the patient.
-The power of attorney can make treatment decisions on a patient’s behalf, such as medications or life support.
-Mesothelioma patients often assign someone to make decisions about their estate and other financial affairs.
+A power of attorney can make treatment decisions, such as medications or life support, on a patient’s behalf.
+People with mesothelioma often assign someone to make decisions about their estate and other financial affairs.

 Pain Management and In-Home Care